Editorial Guidelines

 What we don't want

-Items about politicians and politics; negative pieces about the state of roads, hospitals or services; old-timers' reminiscences; ocker subjects of the kind you'd expect to see in down-market publications; landscape photos and stories that totally ignore people; technical 4WD treks.
+Items about politicians and politics; negative pieces about the state of roads, hospitals or services; old-timers' rambling reminiscences; ocker subjects of the kind you'd expect to see in down-market publications; landscape photos and stories that totally ignore people; technical 4WD treks.
+To check if a subject has recently been covered in OUTBACK please use the story search facility on this website.

 Writing style/copy format

-Present tense; no use of first person; casual, relaxed, conversational; magazine not newspaper style (don't tell the story in the first para, run sentences together, build up the interest, use people as the means to the end etc).
+Present tense; no use of first person except in reader entry sections such as Feedback, Boots or Laughlines; casual, relaxed, conversational; magazine not newspaper style (don't tell the story in the first para, run sentences together, build up the interest, use people as the means to the end etc).

 Copy should be generated in Microsoft Word and submitted by email to mmuller@rmwilliams.com.au